Age: 45 Years

 - He was named after the famous Indian Music Director, Sachin Dev Burman.

 - Sachin has 3 elder siblings (2 half-brothers Nitin and Ajit & a half-sister Savita).
-They were from his father’s first marriage.
+They were from his father’s first wife, who died.

 - His formative years were spent in the “Sahitya Sahawas Cooperative Housing Society” in Bandra (East).